Audi S7 Insurance Rates

 Rates are averaged for all Audi S7 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers can save as much as $210 per year just by quoting early and online
+- Drivers can save up to $210 per year just by quoting online in advance

-- 16 to 18-year-old drivers pay the highest prices, as much as $526 per month for full coverage
+- 16 to 18-year-old drivers are the costliest to insure, with premiums as much as $526 a month if full coverage is included

-- Drivers that tend to have accidents or serious violations will pay on average $2,010 more each year than a driver with a clean driving record
+- Drivers considered higher risk that have major violations or accidents may be required to pay an average of $2,010 more every year than a driver with a clean driving record

 Rate Tables and Charts